sequinsbio/sequintools/README.md

 ## Docker

-We also provide `sequintools` as a Docker container
+We also provide `sequintools` as a [Docker container](https://github.com/orgs/sequinsbio/packages/container/package/sequintools).

-**(currently, this isn't available)**
+This command line below is used to fetch its latest version.

 ```sh
 docker pull ghcr.io/sequinsbio/sequintools:latest
 ```

-As an example, you could run the calibration step as
+As an example, you could run the calibration step as below, make sure the example folder is under you current path.

 ```sh
 docker run --rm -v $PWD:/data ghcr.io/sequinsbio/sequintools \